'Play because it's worth it': the stories of programmers working outside Brazil | Technology

 Now, Schwab lives in Curitiba and works remotely for a Canadian company.
 But he plans to move abroad again.
 “The new company offers absurd structure and support for outsiders,” he says.
 “The staff was more receptive and friendly.
 I was traumatized, but now I feel on a much more comfortable path.”

-Daniel Amarante always heard stories of colleagues moving out of the country and thought “when would it be his turn”.
-He left law school for computer science encouraged by “IT friends” and has been a mobile developer since 2015.
+Daniel Amarante, 32, always heard stories of colleagues moving out of the country and wondered “when would it be his turn”.
+He left law school for computer science at the behest of “IT friends” and has been a mobile developer since 2015.

 “I always had the idea of living outside Brazil.
 There came a time when I simply decided that I would look for companies that interested me and apply.
 Opportunities are something that is created”, says Amarante.